gridai/grid-docs/docs/getting-started/getting-started-with-grid.md

 ---

 :::tip
-For all code snippets you can modify the instance type yo suit your needs.
+For all code snippets you can modify the instance type to suit your needs.
 Please see the [billings page](../platform/1_billing/billing-rates.md) for machine options and price and the [machines page](../platform/3_machines.md#recommended-instance-types) for recommended machine types.